 You can also install a copy of the Windows Server 2022 via Oracle VirtualBox or VMWare.
 To learn how to do this, kindly refer to these related posts how to Install Windows 11 in Oracle VirtualBox with no TPM Support.
 In case you run into the failed to open session error while trying to launch your VM Image on VirtualBox, kindly refer to this post on how to fix “Failed to open session in VirtualBox to install Windows 11 Image” .
 You can read about my other previous topics of interest such as how to block upgrade to Windows 11 through Local Group Policy or Registry Editor from Windows 10, how to back up an Azure VM from the VM settings, Azure virtual networks: How to prepare Azure and on-premises virtual networks using Azure CLI commands and Network File System: How to install NFS Server on Windows Server.

-Installing of Active Directory Domain Name Services on Windows Server 2022.
+How to install and configure Active Directory Domain Services on Windows Server 2022

 As confirmed by the screenshot below, we have our Windows Server 2022 set up completely on our PC.